Frontend interview answer

 Worked example

 A simple login form can be comfortable in template-driven style.
-A checkout flow with conditional sections, cross-field validation, async validation, and unit tests is usually easier to scale with reactive forms because the model, validators, and state transitions are explicit in code.
+A checkout flow with conditional sections, cross-field validation, async validation, and unit tests is usually easier with reactive forms because the behavior is explicit in code.

 Decision rule